florianprs/Control_of_the_Youtube_Stream/README.md

 ### 7. Connecte a LED

 To see when the stream is on, you can connect a LED to the pin 7 (GPIO 4).
-Don't forget to put a resistor of 330 ohms.
+Don't forget to put a 330 ohms resistor.

 ### 8. Run the code

-Then, copy Control_stream2Youtube.sh from this git to your Raspberry Pi.
-You can add this file to the folder /home/pi.
+Then, copy the file "Control_stream2Youtube.sh" from this git to your Raspberry Pi.
+You can paste this file to the folder /home/pi.
 Open a terminal in this folder and run this script :

 ```